Alek Thomas Player Props: Diamondbacks vs. Cardinals

-Alek Thomas -- 1-for-3 with an RBI in his most recent game -- will be in action for the Arizona Diamondbacks against the St. Louis Cardinals, with Jack Flaherty on the hill, on April 17 at 7:45 PM ET.
+The Arizona Diamondbacks and Alek Thomas, who went 0-for-2 last time in action, battle Jordan Montgomery and the St. Louis Cardinals at Busch Stadium, Tuesday at 7:45 PM ET.

-He had a one-hit performance in his previous game (1-for-3) against the Marlins.
+He had a hitless performance in his last game (0-for-2) against the Cardinals.

 Alek Thomas Game Info & Props vs. the Cardinals